onetwothr1/ColorSpace/README.md

 <br><br>

-## cross section
+## Cross section

 ![crosssection drawio (1)](https://user-images.githubusercontent.com/83393021/174812073-d3f5b894-7e88-42e2-861a-9332172ec8b4.png)

 <br>

-## color palette generation
+## Color palette generation
-With our model, it is easier to generate palettes of evenly distinct colors.
+You can generate palettes of evenly distinct colors in perceptually uniform space.
 We used force vector algorithm from [IWantHue](https://medialab.github.io/iwanthue/) ([code](https://medialab.github.io/iwanthue/js/libs/chroma.palette-gen.js)).
 You can also see the result in 3D.

 ex) Generate a palette of 20 colors.